Online Course for Paraprofessionals:

-Each module varies in length; however, we estimate it taking approximately 15 hours to complete the entire course.
-Participants can take the entire month to complete all 5 modules but will not be able to begin a module until access is provided.
+Each module varies in length; however, we estimate it will take approximately 15 hours to complete the entire course.
+Participants can use the entire month to complete all 5 modules but will not be able to begin a module until access is provided.

-The modules are comprised of narrated presentations.
+The modules are comprised of narrated presentations with video examples.
 Participants are to listen to each presentation in its entirety.
-Each module will consist of the following activities:
+Each module will also consist of the following activities:

 Guided learning activities

 - During the presentations, participants will apply content using learning activities in the form of case studies.
-Additionally, other learning activities encouraging participants to apply the content with students with ASD with whom they work are provided.
+Additionally, other learning activities are provided which encourage participants to apply the content to students with whom they work.
 These activities are to be done outside of the time spent online.
-They are optional, however, participants are strongly encouraged to complete the activities and share with their supervising teacher.
+They are optional: however, participants are strongly encouraged to complete the activities and share them with their supervising teacher.

-- Once all content is reviewed in a module, participants are to complete a module quiz.
+- Once all content is reviewed in a module, completion of a module quiz is required.
 A score of 80% or better is needed to move to the next module.
 Participants will have two attempts to complete the quiz with a score of 80% or better.
-If participants are unable to meet this requirement, they would be welcome to complete the course for no credit or discontinue the course at that time and register for the next course where they would have to complete the entire course again.
+Participants need to obtain a score of 80% or better on all five quizzes.
+If participants are unable to meet this requirement, they are welcome to complete the course without receiving a certificate of completion or discontinue the course at that time and register for the next available section of the course and would have to complete the entire course again.

 Discussion board postings

-- Participants are required to answer three discussion board questions based on case studies and respond to their assigned instructor.
+- Participants are required to answer each of three discussion board questions based on a case study and respond to their assigned instructor's comments for a total of at least two posts per discussion board.
 Participants must answer all three of the discussion board questions and respond to their instructor in order to receive their certificate.
-If participants do not answer all three discussion board questions, they would have to complete the entire course again.
+If participants do not answer all three discussion board questions and respond to their instructor, they would have to register for another available section of the course and complete the entire course again.

 |Module One:||Overview of Autism Spectrum Disorder|